 Balance in organ playing, Part I

 Seriously, take a close look at your bench position and analyze it.
-The resistance to the right kind of change expressed by the organist alluded to above caused him to spend his life hindering his own professional growth and development, thus being an impediment to the institution's growth and adaptation to change.
+The resistance to the right kind of change expressed by this deceased church organist caused him to spend his life hindering his own professional growth and development, thus being an impediment to the institution's growth and adaptation to change.
 But he stood behind the argument that change can be bad when people try to fix something that's working, and when people stop doing things that are working they can make some of their own hurdles.
 It's therefore important to understand the difference between improvement and change.
 Improvement comes by finding what works best and making a habit of it; this kind of change comes by being careful.
 The wrong kind of change comes by being careless.
 It's so easy for the player to get careless, to adopt less than good habits, or to wrongfully accept the idea that things are beyond one's technical grasp when they aren't.

 There should be nothing at all intimidating about introducing the right kind of change carefully, purposely, and thoughtfully in order to improve one's command of the organ.
 Matters of attitude are not tied to a person's age.
 The adage "You can't teach an old dog new tricks" should have passed into oblivion long ago [See blog, It's Mortifying].
 This saying only applies to people, both young and old, who fail to recognize what is valuable and lack the interest to dive deeply for it.
 It does not, and never did, apply to the continuous student, who knows that pearls never float and must be gathered from the bottom of the sea [See blog, Pearl Diving].